hydralang/humboldt-doc/source/glossary.rst

    PDU
        The fundamental unit of data in a protocol.
 See :term:`frame`.

+   rumor
+   rumors
+       A piece of data exchanged by a :term:`gossip protocol`.

    security layer
        An abstraction in Humboldt that allows security-related